 If you’re arriving in town by rail, you’ll end up downtown, at Union Station.
 From there, though, you’ll have to proceed by car to West Hollywood.

 Driving in Los Angeles – where the first things locals do after meeting friends anywhere is compare notes on which routes they took – can be intimidating.
 Cars are an almost entirely necessary evil, though (public transport in LA is deeply unromantic) so either set aside a healthy cab budget or steel yourself for some serious traffic.
 Valet parking at the hotel is $48 a night.

 Worth getting out of bed for

-Runyon Canyon and its fabulous views Los Angeles (and rampant people-watching and celebrity spotting opportunities) is just north of the the Sunset Tower Hotel.
+At the hotel, you can sneakily celeb-watch by the pool (if you've ever wanted to try swimwear with heels and a full face of make-up this glamourpuss stay might be the place to do it…), or take in the panoramic city views from Tower Bar's terrace.
+Runyon Canyon and its fabulous views of Los Angeles (and rampant people-watching opportunities) is just north of the hotel.
 Grab your trendiest ‘I’m so breezy, I do this all the time’ workout kit and a water bottle and hit the trail.
 Well worth it for the outdoorsy sense of accomplishment and that vantage point.